Sydney-Informatics-Hub/training-RNAseq/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-**RNA-seq data analysis in R:**
+## RNA sequencing data analysis in R using the Artemis HPC

-This course provides an introduction on how to carry out RNA-seq data analysis using the Artemis HPC and R. We will cover the process:
+This course provides an introduction on how to carry out RNA-seq data analysis using the Artemis HPC and R. We will cover the processes of:

-1. From obtaining sequencing data (in fastq or other format) ...
+1. Obtaining sequencing data (in fastq or other format)
-2. ... to generating a count table ...
+2. Generating a count table
-3. ... to a list of differentially expressed genes ...
+3. Generating a list of differentially expressed genes
-4. ... to the basics of pathway analysis
+4. Pathway analysis basics